 How Do You Become Certified?

-First become a member of ASPMA.
+First, become a member of ASPMA.
 Then register at least 30 days in advance for any scheduled exam by submitting the required registration form and fee to the Qualifying and Examining chairperson.
 To pass the exam and become a certified podiatric medical assistant you must obtain an overall score of at least 70% and not lower than 60% in any one category.
-The exam contains seven categories.
+The exam contains seven categories which are.

 Two ways to take the exam.

 1. Online certification, you have 30 days to complete ALL 7 SECTIONS of the exam from the start date of the first exam.